Welcome to my world.

 As a writer, I have produced thirteen nationally-published books.
 Subjects covered in these works include the Great Lakes (two books), The Ogallala Aquifer, Hells Canyon, national clean water problems, pork-barrel politics, and wildlands protection.
 One book is an encyclopedia of environmental terms; two are coffee-table books on wildlife, written in conjunction with photographer Art Wolfe.
 One is a mountain-climbing memoir.
 Collectively, these books have won two state awards and one national award.
-There is also a fourteenth book - a fantasy novel aimed at 9- to 12-year-olds, so far available only on Kindle - and a fifteenth book, currently in the hands of my agent.
+There is also a fourteenth book - a fantasy novel aimed at 9- to 12-year-olds, so far available only on Kindle and as an Amazon Print-on Demand paperback - and a fifteenth book, currently in the hands of my agent.
 I sold my first book in 1976, meaning that I have been at this game for more than 40 years.

 I have been a composer even longer.
 Writing music was my first passion, and was my major both as an undergrad and as a graduate student.
 My music is regularly performed in my home region, and has placed twice in national and international contests.
 I particularly like working with mixed ensembles, often including voice and/or mallet percussion.